-The Group's interest rate risk mainly arises from short-term bank deposits, bank loans and loan to non-related parties.
+The Group's interest rate risk mainly arises from short-term bank deposits, convertible bond and loan to non-related parties.
 As short-term bank deposits are placed in short-term money market with tenures mostly within the range of one month to three months, the Group's interest income is subject to fluctuation in interest rates.
 These fixed deposits are placed on a short-term basis according to the Group's cash flow requirements, and hence the Group does not hedge against short-term interest rate fluctuations.
-The bank loans obtained with tenures within one to three months are subject to changes in market borrowing interest rates.
+The convertible bond interest rate is fixed at 8.50% per annum for 36 months and hence not subject to changes in market interest rates.
 In addition, loans to non-related parties are long-term basis and subject to changes in market borrowing interest rates.

-The effective interest rates for short-term bank deposits ranged from 4.80% to 5.65% (2022: 0.08% to 5.15%) per annum.
+The effective interest rates for short-term bank deposits ranged from 2.85% to 5.65% (2023: 4.80% to 5.65%) per annum.
 These deposits were staggered in varying periods and amounts in accordance with the cash requirements of the Group.
-The effective interest rates for bank loan were nil (2022: 3.72% to 4.42%) per annum as there was no bank borrowings during the financial year ended 31 December 2023.
-The effective interest rates for loans to non-related parties ranged from 9.31% - 10.38% (2022: 5.22% - 9.30%) per annum was charged at 5% above SOFR (2022: 5% above London Interbank Offer Rate ("LIBOR")) per annum.
+The effective interest rates for loans to non-related parties ranged from 9.49% - 10.38% (2023: 9.31% - 10.38%) per annum was charged at 5% above SOFR (2023: 5% above SOFR) per annum.
 Any significant movement in the interest rates was not likely to be material to the Group.